ninadmn/3D-Segmentation-of-Vertebra-using-Volumetreic-Network/README.md

-# 3D-Instance-segmentation-of-Vertebra-using-Mask-RCNN
-Thesis project on 3D instance segmentation of vertebra using Mask RCNN

 # 3D Segmentation of Vertebra using Volumetric Network
 > This is an example of the CT images of vertebra segmentation from spineweb